Match Officer - School Competitions QLD

 What You'll Be Doing – A Day in the Life:

-- Coordinating school football competition match days — helping create fun, positive experiences for kids and families.
+- Coordinating school football competition match days for both Primary & Secondary schools — helping create fun, positive experiences for kids and families.

 - Coordinating the logistics of match day including game timings, operations requirements and liaison between coaches, players & officials, and ensuring all rules and safety procedures are followed.